Mutual Information for Explainable Deep Learning of Multiscale Systems: Introduction: GSA and Deep Learning for Simulation-Aided Design

-In the context of multiscale design~\cite{UmHallEtAl:2019bn}, the MISI rankings help interpret the GINN's predictions by identifying parameter regions that elicit targeted responses and then using new empirical response data predicted by the GINN for those parameter subspaces to refine an existing prototype.
-Thus, we illustrate how MI-based GSA for explainable DNN surrogate predictions enables outer-loop tasks, such as UQ and optimal design, to benefit from scientific machine learning.
+In the context of multiscale design~\cite{UmHallEtAl:2019bn}, we employ the MISI rankings to interpret the surrogate model's predictions by identifying parameter regions that elicit targeted responses and then using new empirical response data predicted by the GINN for those parameter subspaces to refine an existing prototype.
+We illustrate how MI-based GSA for explainable DNN predictions enables outer-loop tasks, such as uncertainty quantification and optimal design, to benefit from scientific machine learning.
 These rankings play a role similar to Shapley values~\cite{StrumbeljKononenko:2011bb}, partial dependence plots~\cite{Friedman:2001gb}, and individual conditional expectation plots~\cite{GoldsteinEtAl:2015bb} found in the statistical learning and data mining literature.
-Similar to MISIs, these metrics aid in visualizing the relationship between predicted responses and one or more features in regression models and classifiers based on changes in certain conditional expectations.
-Unlike these metrics, our MISIs depend on distributional---as opposed to moment---information and provide a framework for estimating and ranking higher-order effects, or interactions, among correlated CVs that prove to be crucial for design of complex systems (cf.~\cref{fig:close_design_loop}).
+Similar to MISIs, these metrics elucidate the relationship between predicted responses and one or more features in regression models and classifiers based on changes in certain conditional expectations.
+Unlike these metrics, MISIs depend on distributional---as opposed to moment---information and provide a framework for estimating and ranking higher-order effects, or interactions, among correlated CVs that prove to be crucial for design of complex systems (cf.~\cref{fig:close_design_loop}).

-In \cref{sec:misi-development}, we develop a GSA framework that includes both first-order and higher-order MISIs.
+In \cref{sec:misi-development}, we develop a GSA framework that includes both first- and higher-order MISIs.
 In \cref{sec:ginns}, this methodology is combined with a GINN in the context of a testbed problem related to the design of a supercapacitor.
 Validation of the MI-based rankings and closure of design loops through subsequent rankings in the reduced parameter space with optimal QoI values are performed in \cref{sec:misi-validation}.
 In \cref{sec:conclusions}, we summarize the main conclusions drawn from this study and discuss future work.